OVVO-Financial/NNS/examples/Partial Moments Equivalences.md

 ```

 ### Mean
-A difference between the upside area and the downside area.
+A difference between the upside area and the downside area of f(x).
 ```r
 set.seed(123); x=rnorm(100); y=rnorm(100)